krd5520/syntheticQCEW/README.md

 	* Run the python script `CBP_QWI_download.py`	which will automatically download the required County Business Patterns (CBP) and Quarterly Workforce Indicators (QWI) datasets and place them in the directories specified in `config.yaml`
 	* Download the CBP dataset imputed by Eckert Et al. https://doi.org/10.3886/E117464V1
 		1. Select `Imputed-CBP-Files/efsy_cbp_2016.zip`
-		2. Extract the the archive using `7z x efsy_cbp_2016.zip`
+		2. Extract the the archive using `7z`
-		3. Place the extracted csv file in the `ImputeCBP/` directory specified in `config.yaml`
+		4. Place the extracted csv file in the `ImputeCBP/` directory specified in `config.yaml`
 ### Changing parameters and model formulas
 ### Combining the Census Datasets
 1. Run the python script `preprocess_combine.py` which combines all of the datasets gathered in the previous step, creates a new directory called `PythonPreprocessOut` in the location specified in `config.yaml` and saves `combineQWIandCBP.csv` in the new directory.